 Following Queen Victoria’s death, Lord Esher was charged with establishing what had happened to her white stone effigy, the Queen having discussed it with him the year before.
 Lord Esher’s enquiries were successful.
 Finally, an old workman remembered that the effigy had been bricked up at Windsor, presumably after it was taken out of Marochetti’s studio.
 Lord Esher recorded what happened next: ‘The brickwork was taken down, and the figure found’.
 (Maurice V. Brett, Journals and Letters of Reginald, Viscount Esher, two vols, cit., Hibbert, 501).

-Whilst I haven’t managed to establish when exactly Queen Victoria’s effigy was placed upon the tomb, I did discover a letter from the Queen’s eldest daughter, the Empress Frederick, to her younger sister, Princess Louise, Duchess of Argyll, dated 22 February 1901: ‘Today it is a month that she was taken from us… How does the statue [of Queen Victoria] look in the Mausoleum on the sarcophagus?
-I would not mind its being a little stained and think the crude whiteness being a little toned down the effect is much more harmonious and effective…‘ (cit., Elizabeth Longford, Darling Loosy, Letters to Princess Louise, 263).
+Whilst I haven’t managed to establish when exactly Queen Victoria’s effigy was placed upon the tomb, I did discover a letter from the Queen’s eldest daughter, the Empress Frederick, to her younger sister, Princess Louise, Duchess of Argyll, dated 22 February 1901.
+The artistic Empress Frederick was asked her sister – perhaps also as a sculptor – her opinion of the effigy.
+She enquired as how the effigy looked on the sarcophagus in the Royal Mausoleum, adding that she thought it could be stained, because the glaring white could be considered too harsh (Elizabeth Longford, Darling Loosy, Letters to Princess Louise, 263).
 So, it was clearly placed there sometime between the Queen’s funeral on 1 February and 22 February 1901.

 When the Royal Mausoleum was still open to the public, it was difficult to actually study these effigies, because the average person is not tall enough, for which reason, a special observation bridge was constructed on the side of Prince Albert’s effigy, to allow visitors to pay their respects at the same time, including the present author.